sts10/sts10.github.io/_posts/2017-06-27-keepassxc-setup-guide.md

 [KeePassXC](https://keepassxc.org) is an open-source password manager.
 As the project owners (of which I am not) put it: It is a community fork of [KeePassX](https://www.keepassx.org/), a native cross-platform port of [KeePass Password Safe](http://keepass.info/), with the goal to extend and improve it with new features and bug fixes.
 KeePassXC is open-source, which means [its code](https://github.com/keepassxreboot/keepassxc) is public and thus open to inspection by all.

 This is a basic guide of how to get started with KeePassXC.
 This guide is **for OS X / macOS users** (hereto referred to as "macOS"), though KeePassXC is built to work with Linux and Windows as well, and this guide may be helpful for those users too.
+Another good resource is [KeePassXC's official FAQ page](https://keepassxc.org/docs#faq).

 ### Disclosure of Amateurism